code4recovery/spec/README.md

 To implement the API on your server, create a file that can take information from your database and format it in the correct specification (see below).

 The file [meeting-guide-json.php](meeting-guide-json.php) contains the simplest version of the JSON feed for PHP.
+It will require a little customization to work properly.

 For security, your script should not accept any parameters.
 It should be read-only.

+It's critically important that your data not break anyone's anonymity.
+No last names should be used in meeting notes, and no one's face should be pictured in meeting images.

 Test your feed with the [Meeting Guide JSON Feed Validator](https://meetingguide.org/validate).
 Once it's ready, or if you have questions, use the [Meeting Guide contact form](https://meetingguide.org/contact).

-If you would like to share your JSON script, we would be pleased to include it in the repository so that it may help future users.
+If you would like to share your script, we'll include a copy in this repository so that it might help future users.

 ##Specification
 The JSON file is expected to contain a simple array of meetings.
 [Here is an example](https://aasanjose.org/wp-admin/admin-ajax.php?action=meetings) of a live JSON feed.